 A similar argument could explain why models also have difficulties with questions related to the \emph{relative position} of the instruments (58.0\%).
-For example, to answer the question "Among the flute sounds, which one plays an F note?", the model must find all the flutes playing in the scene, determine which one play an F note, count the number of flute playing before and translate the count to a position\footnote{This is only one possible strategy to answer the question.
+For example, to answer the question "Among the flute sounds, which one plays an F note?", the model must find all flutes playing in the scene, determine which one plays an F note, counts the number of flute playing before and translates the count to a position~\footnote{This is one possible strategy to answer the question.
 There may be other ways.}.
 This also requires the network to focus on multiple objects.

 Certain questions include temporal relations between sounds (\emph{before} and \emph{after}) as exemplified in Table \ref{tab:types_of_question}.
 Questions that include relations require focusing on several sounds to be answered.
 Figure~\ref{fig:naaqa_per_q_type} shows the accuracy for each question type depending on the presence of temporal relations.
 Questions that require the network to focus on a single acoustic object (\emph{brightness}, \emph{loudness}, \emph{instrument}, \emph{note}, \emph{global position} and \emph{absolute position}) benefit from the presence of a relation in the question.
 This might be explained by the fact that the question contains more information about the scene which helps to focus on the right acoustic object.
 However, the presence of relations in questions that already require the network to focus on multiple objects (\emph{exist}, \emph{count} and \emph{count comparison}) is detrimental.
 This again supports the idea that having to focus on too many objects in the scene hinders the network performance.